MateuszOskedraFHNWAccount/Internet-Technology/README.md

 - **UC-16 [Login with Roles]:** Users, regardless of being students or admins, can log in with different roles available on the platform.

+The Use Case Models are to be found on github.

 ## Design